MephistoDevelop/WeatherApp/README.md

 ```

-To Run the Linter files you will need to run this commands on the terminal :
+To Run the Linter files you will need to run these commands on the terminal :

 ```
 `npm install eslint eslint-config-airbnb --save-dev` `npx eslint --init`
-`npx eslint`
+`npx client`
 ```

 after you will need to enter to [Stickler Page](https://stickler-ci.com/) and activate your repository.

-To Run the Linter files you will need to run this commands on the terminal :
+To Run the Linter files you will need to run these commands on the terminal :

 ```
 `npm install eslint eslint-config-airbnb --save-dev`